semantifyit/actions-spec/README.md

 ?> **Notation:** The types and properties written in the flowing text are `emphasized`.
 The first letter of types are capitalized (e.g. `Thing`).
 Properties are written in camel case (e.g. `potentialAction`).
 Any type or property without a prefix is from schema.org vocabulary.
 The types and properties introduced by the WASA language represented with _wasa_ prefix. _sh_ is used for SHACL types and properties.

-##  Web API
+##  WASA API

-The WASA specification uses the `WebAPI` type as the main type to annotate the entry point of a Web API.
+The WASA specification uses the `WebAPI` type as the main type to annotate the entry point of a WASA API.
 This type allows the definition of the API documentation (machine- and human-readable) as well as some non-functional metadata about the API.

 **Thing  > Intangible  > Service  > [WebAPI](http://schema.org/WebAPI)**